-In 1954, Louis Ménard, a young French mechanical engineering student, invented a device to measure the soil's stress - deformation relationship at various depths in a borehole to calculate its bearing capacity and settlement.
+In 1954, Louis Ménard, a young French civil engineering student, invented a device to measure the soil's stress - deformation relationship at various depths in a borehole.
 The pressuremeter was a drastic innovation in the geotechnical industry that continues to inspire the Menard spirit to this day!